Effects of CNC Machining on Part Distortion2018-04-24

 Part distortion is defined as the deviation of part appearance from original shape after released from the fixture.
 In general, distortion could come from several variables such as type of material, inherent residual stresses in bulk material, residual stresses induced from CNC machining, part design, etc. In most of our cases, the dominant factor of part distortion is the inherent residual stresses in the part.
 If we look into the cause, these inherent residual stresses usually result from different manufacturing processes, i.e. quenching, stretching forging, extrusions, casting, welding, machining, forming, and etc.

 Residual stresses induced from CNC machining may cause parts deforming.

 How Can I Minimize Part Distortion?

 Distortion is a common challenge in manufacturing industrial components.
 The suggestions to minimize or eliminate distortion shows as below:

 1.)
 The length to thickness ratio of the part design is lower than 10:1.

 2.)
 Pre-heat treating the metal part prior to manufacturing for stress relieve.
 For instance, the general stress relieve condition for AISI 4340 alloy steel is at 650-670°C for 2hrs, slow cooling furnace.

 3.)
-As per our experience of CNC machining service, distortion increases with the cutter size at constant feed, speed, depth of cut and material removal rates.
+Based on our experience of CNC machining services, distortion increases with the cutter size at constant feed, speed, depth of cut and material removal rates.

 4.)
 Considering that WEDM process involves being fully-submerged, it imposes nearly no stress on the metal part.